* This is the Professional Version. *

-The earliest signs are chalky-white, irregularly distributed patches on the surface of the enamel; these patches become stained yellow or brown, producing a characteristic mottled appearance.
+These patches become stained yellow or brown, producing a characteristic mottled appearance.
 Severe toxicity weakens the enamel, pitting its surface.
 Bony changes, including osteosclerosis, exostoses of the spine, and genu valgum, can develop but only in adults after prolonged high intake of fluoride.

 No tests to diagnose toxicity are available.

 Treatment of fluorine toxicity involves reducing fluoride intake; eg, in areas with high fluoride water levels, patients should not drink fluoridated water or take fluoride supplements.
 Children should always be told not to swallow fluoridated toothpastes.